HyRES-FBK/onnx2fmu/README.md

 # ONNX2FMU: Encapsulate ONNX models in Functional Mock-up Units (FMUs)

-**What ONNX2FMU does?** It wraps an [ONNX](https://onnx.ai/) model into co-simulation FMUs and subsequently compiles it.
+**What do ONNX2FMU do?** It wraps [ONNX](https://onnx.ai/) models into co-simulation FMUs.

 ## 🚀 Get started

 - Python 3.10+
 - CMake 3.22+
-- A code compiler for the host platform, which could be one of linux, windows or macos.
+- A code compiler for the host platform, which could be one of Linux, Windows or MacOS.

 The default Windows CMake Generator is Visual Studio 2022.